Blue Carbon

 Baseline Data Collection

-We have partnered with the University of Tasmania to conduct baseline environmental monitoring at the site.
+We partnered with the University of Tasmania to conduct baseline environmental monitoring at the site.

-Prior to the removal of the bund, and using established monitoring regime methodology, baseline data will be collected for:
+Prior to the removal of the levee, and using established monitoring regime methodology, baseline data was collected for:

 • Flora and vegetation, including seagrass